matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Resolving Server Names
 ~~~~~~~~~~~~~~~~~~~~~~

-Each matrix homeserver is identified by a server name consisting of a DNS name
+Each matrix homeserver is identified by a server name consisting of a hostname
 and an optional TLS port.

 .. code::

-    server_name = dns_name [ ":" tls_port]
+    server_name = hostname [ ":" tls_port]
     dns_name = <host, see [RFC 3986], Section 3.2.2>
     tls_port = *DIGIT

 .. **

 If the port is present then the server is discovered by looking up an AAAA or
-A record for the DNS name and connecting to the specified TLS port.
+A record for the hostname and connecting to the specified TLS port.
 If the port
 is absent then the server is discovered by looking up a ``_matrix._tcp`` SRV
-record for the DNS name.
+record for the hostname.
 If this record does not exist then the server is
-discovered by looking up an AAAA or A record on the DNS name and taking the
+discovered by looking up an AAAA or A record on the hostname and taking the
 default fallback port number of 8448.
 Homeservers may use SRV records to load balance requests between multiple TLS
 endpoints or to failover to another endpoint if an endpoint fails.